 THE ART OF SCIENCE

-is making complexity simple
+is simplifying complexity

 1. a particular set or system of beliefs resulting from the search for knowledge about life and the universe

 2. a theory or attitude that acts as a guiding principle for behaviour

 "a particular set or system of beliefs resulting from the search for knowledge about life and the universe"

 When studying complex biological systems, it is easy to lose sight of the fact that they self-assemble from very simple beginnings.
 The blueprints for life are laid down by a beautifully simplistic 4-letter code that is somehow able to create unfathomable order out of chaos.
 How do thousands of molecular machines work together to build a cell, keep it alive and allow it to duplicate?
 How do these cells spontaneously assemble into a living structure that contains trillions of interconnected parts?
 How do these parts cooperate to keep the body alive and output higher-level behaviours, such as consciousness?
 By attempting to answer these questions we will be best placed to understand how this remarkable order breaks down to give rise to disease.
 The question is, how can we best attempt to answer these questions?